K-ETA Korea Application: Apply Online for Your Travel Authorization

 Simply select Priority Service when you reach the K-ETA payment page.

-K-ETA Fee Protection: your money back if you can’t travel
+K-ETA Insurance: your money back if you can’t travel

 With K-ETA Fee Protection you can get a full refund for your travel authorization if you cannot travel due to illness, flight cancelation, or other unexpected events.